gaehlerm/SoftwareEngineering/README.md

 Apparently 3 values inside this list always belong together.
 In C++ we would create a struct for it, in Python we use a data class.

-// work out the details of the code here.
-Find good names.
+In Python the code should be rewritten to something like this:

 ```py
 @dataclass